 There are many environmental, genetic, physiological, neurological, and other factors that can contribute to the development of anxiety or a related disorder.
 It is a combination of the factors that make up the origins of anxiety in each individual case.
 Every person will have different factors that contribute to their anxiety.
 Substance abuse and eating disorders occur alongside anxiety in many cases.
 Other common factors include:

 -A genetic predisposition to anxiety

 Anxiety and its associated disorders have a destructive effect on the quality of a person’s life.
-When it co occurs with another disorder, anxiety can have an especially harmful effect.
+When it co-occurs with another disorder, anxiety can have an especially harmful effect.
 Eating disorders and anxiety often go hand in hand.
 Many experts believe that in the majority of cases, anxiety leads to the development of an eating disorder.
 Over time, an eating disorder becomes a method for coping with the symptoms of fear, apprehension, and worry that occur with an anxiety disorder.

 The behaviors associated with an eating disorder such as anorexia can give an individual a false sense of having power or control over their life.
-The temporary relief that the eating disorder behaviors provide encourage continued unhealthy behavior surrounding food and weight.
+The temporary relief that the eating disorder behaviors provide encourages continued unhealthy behavior surrounding food and weight.